-Applications must be submitted by July 1st.
-Accepted students must enroll by July 15th.
+Applications must be submitted by July 1st, 2020.
 Please know that we fill our class on a rolling basis.
 We strongly encourage prospective students to complete their applications and enroll as soon as possible.

 No, the minimum cumulative GPA for admission to the program is a 3.0.
 Applications with lower GPAs cannot be reviewed and exceptions will not be made.